hmajid2301/blog/content/posts/2025-05-19-voxicle-build-log-week-13/index.md

 Part of the public page is allowing the app to handle subdomains i.e. `org1.voxicle.app/public/feedback` to show the public feedback page.

+## Refactored Schema

+Remove organization_id and replaced with slug as this is already unique and means we have to do fewer looks up to the DB.
+Involved a long migration script and updating tests and some code as well.

 ## ✅ Wins

 - Error modal fixed